codex-storage/codex-contracts-eth/Readme.md

 Overview
 --------

-The Dagger storage network depends on hosts offering storage to clients of the network.
+The Codex storage network depends on hosts offering storage to clients of the network.
 The smart contracts in this repository handle interactions between client and host as they negotiate and fulfill a contract to store data for a certain amount of time.